sheaffej/roboclaw_driver2/README.md

 ---
 This is the ROS2 version of the previous repo which was built for ROS1 ([sheaffej/roboclaw_driver](https://github.com/sheaffej/roboclaw_driver)).

+## WARNING:

+This is the first node in my robot that I've migrated to ROS2, so I haven't been able to test this aside from the `pytest` scripts in this repo.
+I may find other changes I need to make once I have migrated the robot's `base_node` which is the node in the ROS graph that will use this `roboclaw_node2` node.

+---

 ## Why another ROS Roboclaw driver?
 There are several existing ROS nodes for the roboclaw, including: